Kent Clarke, PhD

 Significant & Ongoing Research:

 • New Testament Greek Manuscripts Image Collection at Trinity Western University; Director of the largest collection of New Testament Greek manuscript images in Canada (including published facsimiles, microfilm, and digital images).
-The goal of this project is to catalogue and to establish a collection of ancient biblical manuscript images that will aid in the on-going work of New Testament textual criticism.
-The growing collection, which is temporarily housed at Trinity Western University and is accessible to both academic and public alike, is formally named in honour of the Late Professor Reuben J. Swanson and his life’s work and commitment to New Testament textual criticism.
+The goal of this project has been to catalogue and to establish a collection of ancient biblical manuscript images that will aid in the on-going work of New Testament textual criticism.
+The growing collection, which is temporarily housed at Trinity Western University and is accessible to both academic and public alike, is formally named in honour of the late Professor Reuben J. Swanson and his life’s work and commitment to New Testament textual criticism.
 Newly added to this collection are one hundred and seventy-five fragments of recently discovered and as yet unpublished ancient Egyptian papyri (formally named the Trinity Western University-Wikene Papyri Collection).

 Academic Conference Papers & Presentations:

 • “Holistic Perspectives on Health Promotion and Personal Wellness: Developing a Phenomenology and Theology of the Body that Embraces Spiritual Flourishing”.
-Annual Meeting of the Christian Society of Kinesiology and Leisure Studies (CSKLS), Westmont College, Santa Barbara, Calif., June 9, 2016.
+Annual Meeting of the Christian Society of Kinesiology and Leisure Studies (CSKLS), Westmont College, Santa Barbara, CA, June 9, 2016.
 Co-presented with J. Reimer.

 • “Biblical Faith, Enlightenment Reason, and the Problem of Hermeneutics”.
 Faith and Reason Taskforce, Trinity Western University, February 21, 2013.